orajhan/jitsionoke/README.md

 I referred to https://github.com/DushmanthaBandaranayake/jitsi-kubernetes-scalable-service and have made some changes below.\
 Actually Dush's 10-config script is the most important one to make HPA work since JVB must have unique port to be scaled horizontally by design.

+Prerequisite:
-Prerequisite: Build costomized image with 10-config
+ - Build costomized image with 10-config
+ Create your oen secret for jitsi app\n
+ - kubectl create secret generic jitsi-config -n jitsi --from-literal=JICOFO_COMPONENT_SECRET=... --from-literal=JICOFO_AUTH_PASSWORD=... --from-literal=JVB_AUTH_PASSWORD=...

 1. Used ingress controller to access Jitsi Meet app in web yaml.